 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs offers a way to save for retirement that permits those who are self-employed to save a percentage of their net business profits.
-Contributions can only be made by an employer, so, as a independent business owner, you (the employee) are limited to contributions from the employer role more than the 25% you (the employer) have designated.
-If you have employees, you must contribute the same amount for them as you do for yourself.
-You may choose to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-SEP IRAs works well for entrepreneurs facing fluctuating revenue streams.
-In contrast to some alternatives, SEP IRAs are free of the high fees associated with starting or maintaining other plans.
+Plan Overview: The Simplified Employee Pension IRA offers a way to save for retirement that permits those who are self-employed to contribute a percentage of their net earnings.
+Contributions must come from an employer, so, as a independent business owner, you (the employee) cannot make additional contributions above the 25% you (the employer) allocate.
+If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
+You have the flexibility to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+SEP IRAs may be ideal for entrepreneurs facing fluctuating revenue streams.
+Unlike other plans, SEP IRAs are free of the high fees associated with starting or maintaining other plans.

 Contribution Limits: Contribution limits for employees in a SEP IRA must not exceed: